erew70/UnbanMII-PRETENDO/Readme.md

 # Welcome to Q and A section!
 Q. Why wont lfcs_b unbanning work?

-A. your bssid, csnum, devname, fcdcert, macadr, uidhmac, and userid wont match the lfcs_b you provide, think of it as logging into your account with your password, except this info wont match when checked against your lfcs_b.
+A. your fcdcert wont match the rest of the info you provide, think of it as logging into your account with your password, except it wont let you in because of a new ip for example.

 Q. How to unban?